Wheest/wheest.github.io/_posts/2026-02-03-post_punk_press_glenn_gibson.md

 _Probably yes, but there are lots of factors beyond that._

-**Well, thanks for this chat — there are plenty of other threads we could pull on.
-For example, the Virgin Megastores opening, or other bits and pieces, people you've met over the years, or when a random band or a track comes up in conversation it seems like you're able to bring in some anecdotes just off the cuff.
+**Well, thanks for this chat—there are plenty of other threads we could pull on.
+The Virgin Megastores opening, people you've met over the years.
+Whenever a random track comes up you seem to have an anecdote ready.**
-**

 _I think for certain things I have quite a good memory.
 There's this common thing that for some people, there's certain types of music that they liked when